 Most readers will start upper left and work left to right.
 But with panels, that might not always be logical.
 Here’s how I would organize my story flow with this layout:

 This organization is fairly easy to follow.
-The panels begin in the upper left and move down then right (in A) and left to right then down (in B).
-For a comic book, you might use a simple layout like this for the majority of your book.
+The panels begin in the upper left and move down, then right (in A) and left to right, then down (in B).
+For a comic book, you might use a simple layout like this for most of your book.

-But a graphic novel needs to maintain a compelling narrative while presenting the story through images too.
+But a graphic novel needs to maintain a compelling narrative while presenting the story through images.
 It’s not uncommon to see more complex panel designs like these in graphic novels:

 The logic of how you read the panels may not be immediately obvious here.
-But these are very useful designs; Orientation C might be used for a tense moment of back and forth dialog, while Orientation D is one I would absolutely use for the lead-up or beginning of a fight scene.
+But these are very useful designs; I might use orientation C for a tense moment of back-and-forth dialog, while Orientation D is one I would absolutely use for the lead-up or beginning of a fight scene.

 Mapping The Story

 Creating a storyboard might seem like a lot of work.
-But it’s integral in the process.
-Without a clear storyboard to define the sequence and flow of your story, you (or your artist) will struggle to create the designs for the finished book.
+But without a clear storyboard to define the sequence and flow of your story, you (or your artist) will struggle to create the designs for the finished book.

 If you’re artistic, you might sketch the action/characters in each panel.
 It’s also reasonable to just use text (from your script!) and scene direction.
 Here’s an example:

 Very simple—probably far simpler than a real graphic novel.
 But you get the idea.
-You need to map out your pages, artwork, and dialog carefully and completely before you begin the design of your graphic novel.
+You need to map out your pages, artwork, and dialog carefully and completely before you can design your graphic novel.

 With your script applied to your storyboard, you’ve likely got a TON of rough pages.
 This is the skeleton of your graphic novel!
 Now you need to draw and design the pages.
-This is where you might work with an artist to help bring your work to life (if you’re not artistically inclined).
+This is where you might work with an artist to help bring your work to life.

-If you are doing your own designs, software like Adobe InDesign or Affinity Publisher is great for putting the pages together.
+If you are doing your own designs, software like Adobe InDesign or Affinity Publisher are great for putting the pages together.
 But these are page layout tools so you would need to prepare all the images in Photoshop or another image editing tool.
-You could also utilize software like Clip Studio, a program designed specifically for character modeling and comic book layouts.
+You could also use software like Clip Studio, a program designed specifically for character modeling and comic book layouts.

 You’ll want to think carefully about the color space you select in your design software.
 What looks good on the screen may not look good in print.

-Layering is another important factor that isn’t noticeable on-screen but can impact your print run.
-All the design tools you’ll use to build your graphic novel will work by layering elements onto a blank ‘canvas.’
+Layering is another important factor.
+All the design tools you’ll use to build your graphic novel will work by layering elements on a blank ‘canvas.’
 Once you’re ready to make a PDF for printing, you’ll need to flatten everything into a single layer.